HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/running-modes.md

 Based on this information we first perform a preparing step that configure uniform analysis runs by grouping together compatible models.
 The process works as follows:

-1. Phenotype values with the same data type and the same set of covariates are grouped together
+1. Models with the same phenotyped data type, the same genetic model and the same set of covariates are grouped together
+2. For each model a matrix is generated containing all the phenotype variables and covariates used in the model
-2. Within this groups pheotypes are further grouped to create multi-phenotype analysis in which none of the tested phenotype has more then the allowed fraction of missing values
+3. Such model matrixes are then grouped to create multi-phenotype analysis in which none of the tested phenotype has more then the allowed fraction of missing values and no missing values are present in any covariates
-3. Analysis chunk are then prepared based on the configured phenotype batch size
+4. Analysis chunks are then prepared based on the configured phenotype batch size
-4. The resulting analysis chunks are then automatically submitted to the pipeline for association analysis
+5. The resulting analysis chunks are automatically submitted to the pipeline for association analysis

 A main result folder is created under `outdir` (or using the default nf-regenie-pipeline_results) where models configuration is saved.
 Then results for each analysis chunk are saved in a separate sub-folder containing the configuration and the exact tables of phenotypes and covariates used in the execution.